Teichlab/scg_lib_structs/docs/source/ge/SMART-seq2.md

 `--soloUMIdedup Exact NoDedup`

->>> The __SMART-seq2__ data do not have UMI in the reads. `Exact` means perform the deduplication using the genomic coordiates, that is, fragments with the exact same starts and ends will be treated as duplicates. `NoDedup` means do not perform deduplication.
+>>> The __SMART-seq2__ data do not have UMI in the reads. `Exact` means perform the deduplication using the genomic coordinates, that is, fragments with the exact same starts and ends will be treated as duplicates. `NoDedup` means do not perform deduplication.
 In ChIP-seq, deduplication is standard.
 In non-UMI RNA-seq, it seems deduplication is not always enforced (I might be wrong).
 I'm not sure if this makes a huge difference.
 Putting both options here will generated two versions of count matrices, one with and one without deduplication.

 `--soloStrand Unstranded`